How to Repair an Oven

 It is important that you take the proper precautions, no matter what type of safety work you are carrying out.
 When working on ovens, ensure all gas and electricity supplies to them are shut off.
 If there is any doubt that you may be able to fix the issue, call a professional engineer to fix it for you – you may exacerbate the problem if you try it yourself.

-Here at A&D Plumbing Services, we offer the highest quality electrical and gas appliance services to customers throughout Braintree, Colchester, Chelmsford and the surrounding areas.
+Here at A&D Plumbing Services, we offer the highest quality electrical and gas appliance services to customers throughout Braintree, Colchester, Ipswich and the surrounding areas.
 If you have an oven issue that you can’t fix yourself, get in touch with us today 01206 205 940 – and we’ll be happy to help.